OpenStackweb/fnEvent/src/pages/index.md

 Join the global community June 13-15, 2023.
 Collaborate directly with the people building and running open source infrastructure using Linux, OpenStack, Kubernetes and 30+ other technologies.

 **The OpenInfra Summit will be a limited-capacity, sellout event**.
-The ticket prices will increase on February 15th, 2023 at 11:59pm PT, so save your seat now!
+The ticket prices will increase on May 5th, 2023 at 11:59pm PT, so save your seat now!

 ### **OpenInfra Summit Pricing**